SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "Better than being caught in the open."

 Even with the decision made, the adults argued in tight, anxious knots, rehearsing every risk.
-But the paths were chosen now: one north into the twisting stone, one south toward the tomb, dark cave.
+But the paths were chosen now: one north into the twisting stone, one south toward the cave.

 I looked at Nashta.
 Her eyes were wide, scared.
 I reached over and took her hand again, the way she'd taken mine that first night when we listened to the adults talking about running.